SevenTV/Extension/README.md

 ### Yeah but this is a third party thing and idk

-7TV is a less opinionated emote extension for Twitch, offering more creative freedom for emote artists and many extra features.
+7TV is a less opinionated emote extension for Twitch and Youtube, offering more creative freedom for emote artists and many extra features.
 This project was originally started as a personal work experience project, as a reaction to the unfair removal of certain emotes by the developers of other extensions but has since become a fully maintained service.

 Currently this project is made up of 3 components